 Now that you’ve made the difficult choices about what to leave behind, this is your chance to make some spending money that can help ease the move a great deal.
 In the good old days, people used garage sales to prepare for the move.
 Today, it’s often easier to move it all using a website such as eBay.

-• Set aside all items for a box, and then start with the heaviest items and work towards the lightest.
+- You can set aside all items for a box; start with the heaviest items and work towards the lightest.

-• Seal boxes tightly, unless it must be open for inspection, after which you can seal it.
+- Seal boxes tightly unless they must be open for inspection, after which you can seal them.

-• Indicate notes, such as FRAGILE, NEED NOW, and THIS END UP.
+- Indicate notes like FRAGILE, NEED NOW, and THIS END UP.